-Suppose that $\Lambda^+ \in \L(\phi)$ corresponds to $H_r$.
-A line $\ell \in \Lambda^+$ is generic if and only if both of its ends are dense in $\Lambda^+$ and $\ell$ is \emph{semi-generic} if exactly one of its ends is dense in~$\Lambda^+$.
-Lines that are neither semi-generic nor generic have height $< r$.
-If $H_r$ is an \eg\ stratum then there is at most one (up to a change of orientation) \iNp\ of height~$r$.
+\paragraph{Enveloping of zero strata.} If $H_r$ is an \eg\ stratum then there is at most one (up to a change of orientation) \iNp\ of height~$r$.
 Let $u< r$ be the maximal index for which $H_u$ is irreducible.
 If there is an \iNp\ of height $r$ then $u = r-1$.
-Otherwise it may be that $u < r-1$, in which case we say that the zero strata $H_{u+1},\ldots,H_{r-1}$ are \emph{enveloped} by $H_r$ and write $H^z_r = \cup_{i=u+1}^{r}H_i$.
+In the general case where $u \le r-1$, we denote $H^z_r = \bigcup_{u < i \le r} H_i$; the terms of this union are zero strata which we say are \emph{enveloped} by $H_r$, and they are the unique contractible components of $G_{r-1}$, so each component of $G_u = G_r \setminus H^z_r$ is noncontractible.
 See Definition 2.18 of \recognition\ or Definition 1.28 of \SubgroupsOne.